matrix-org/sytest/docker/README.md

 ### Synapse

-The `sytest-synapse` and `sytest-dendrite` images expect a checkout of the homeserver git repository to be mounted at `/src`; otherwise, the image will try to fetch that repository from GitHub.

-Additionally, server logs will be written to `/logs`, so it is useful to mount a volume there too.
+The `sytest-synapse` images expect a checkout of the synapse git repository to be mounted at `/src`; additionally, server logs will be written to `/logs`, so it is useful to mount a volume there too.

 For example: